Box Office Hours

 Beverage service and snacks are available at most performances, including beer, wine, soda, and water.
 Occasionally cookies and other snacks are also available.
 Outside food and beverages are not allowed in the theater.

 Please use discretion in deciding which events are appropriate for children.
-Family-friendly events are highlighted on our events page.
 All children require tickets, regardless of age.

-An elevator is located in the lobby, providing easy access to the balcony level and art gallery.
+An elevator is located in the lobby, providing easy access to the balcony level and second-floor lounge.

 Accessible Seating / Hearing Assistance